HillaShx/spectracker/README.md

 # spectracker
-(fastapi revision of the spectracker API server)
+(fastapi revision of the spectracker API server.
+WIP)

 This is the REST API server for spectracker.
 A tracking app for therapy teams using the ESDM method.